tethysplatform/tethys/docs/tutorials/key_concepts/beginner.rst

 b.
 Save changes to ``app.py``.

 c.
 The development server should automatically restart when it detects changes to files.
-However if it does not restart, you can manually restart it by pressing ``CTRL-C`` to stop the server followed by the ``tethys manage start`` command to start it again.
+However if it does not restart, you can manually restart it by pressing ``CTRL-C`` to stop the server followed by the ``tethys start`` command to start it again.

 d.
 Navigate to the settings page of your app and scroll down to the **Custom Settings** section and you should see an entry for the ``max_dams`` settings.
 Enter a value and save changes to the setting.
 You will learn how to use this custom setting in the app later on in the tutorial.